Teaching Ratings¶

-Objective: Explore teaching ratings for professors with different characteristics and see if there are external influences on the teaching evaluation score.
+Objective: Analyze teaching ratings of professors with different characteristics and see if there are external influences on the teaching evaluation score.

 Import libraries¶